We’ve stayed at hundred’s of Motorhome Aires in France and Europe over the year’s at various locations.

 To find these you need to sign up to the France Passion guide each year.
 Once you’ve subscribed, you’ll be sent a book and window sticker (fees applicable to join).
 The development of an App would be great, but there isn’t one at time of writing.

 Some Aires in France and Europe have a facility to empty the grey water and fill up the fresh.
 There’s usually an area to empty the cassette toilet too.
 These specialist areas are known as a service point (Aire de service de camping car) or a dump, consisting of either:

 There may be an all in one multi-function unit.
-These are specifically manufactured by companies, such as Euro-Relais and Font Bleu.
+These are specifically manufactured by companies, such as Euro-Relais and Flot Bleu.